Top

 5. Algorta — Fishermen's village

-I conclude this list of places to visit by metro from Bilbao with my favorite spot.
-You can walk there from Neguri or take Line 1 of the metro, heading towards Plentzia, Urduliz, Sopelana, or Larrabasterra for a 25-minute journey.
+I’ll wrap up this list of places to visit by metro from Bilbao with my favorite spot.
+You can walk there from Neguri or take metro Line 1, direction Plentzia, Urduliz, Sopelana, or Larrabasterra for about 25 minutes.

-The old part of Algorta is a charming little fishing village facing the sea.
+You’ll reach the old part of Algorta, a charming little fishing village by the sea.

 by subway from Bilbao